Alexandra RosatiAssistant Professor

 Rosemary BettleGraduate Student (Biopsychology)

-Rosie is a fifth year graduate student.
+Rosie is a sixth year graduate student.
 She received a BA in Biological Sciences from Oxford, and an MA in Human Evolutionary Biology from Harvard.
-She is interested in the evolution of human social cognition, with a particular emphasis on cooperation and theory of mind.
+She is interested in the evolution of human social cognition, especially cooperation and theory of mind.

 Averill CantwellGraduate Student (Biopsychology)